marlonmarin26/marlonmarin26/README.md

 - 🌍 Exploring the vast world of Web Development and diving into the realm of digital creation.

-- 📚 Enthusiastic student of Web Development, always seeking opportunities to expand my skills and knowledge.
+- 📚 Enthusiastic student of Systems Engineering and Computer Science, always seeking opportunities to expand my skills and knowledge.

 <br>